 (4) «Customer Name» is responsible for acquiring transmission service, and paying for the costs associated with such transmission service, necessary to deliver the Market Purchase to the Last Transfer Segment.
 These costs include, but are not limited to, any additional energy imbalance, redispatch, and unauthorized increase charges (UAI charges) that result from a transmission curtailment that impacts the resulting secondary network schedule; and,

-(5) all cost obligations described in section 3.2 of this exhibit shall apply to such Market Purchase(s).
+(5) «Customer Name» shall pay all cost obligations described in section 3.2 of this exhibit.

 If «Customer Name» violates any of the criteria listed above, BPA shall immediately cease obtaining Transfer Service for «Customer Name» for purposes of displacing «Customer Name»’s Network Resource(s) with Market Purchases.
-Such prohibition shall apply to all Network Resources listed in the Network Resource section of Exhibit J, and the prohibition shall continue for the remaining term of this Agreement unless otherwise agreed by BPA in BPA’s sole discretion.
-BPA shall pass through to «Customer Name» all penalties, or other assessed costs, that result from «Customer Name» violating the conditions of this section 3 of the exhibit and the Network Resource section of Exhibit J.
+Such prohibition shall apply to all Network Resources listed in section 7 of Exhibit J, and the prohibition shall continue for the remaining term of this Agreement unless otherwise agreed by BPA in BPA’s sole discretion.
+BPA shall pass through to «Customer Name» all penalties, or other assessed costs, that result from «Customer Name» violating the conditions of this section 3 and section 7 of Exhibit J.

 3.7 Transfer Service Using Non-OATT Agreements